magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/events.md

 CSP supports this through the :class:`csp::multiplayer::EventBus`, which manages **SignalR Multiplayer Events**.
 Together, these enable real-time communication across various components and clients.
 ```

-* The EventBus manages internal and remote events within the CSP infrastructure, allowing various subsystems to share updates, notify the client application, and maintain a coordinated state.
+* The EventBus manages internal and remote events within the CSP infrastructure, allowing various subsystems to share updates, notify client applications, and maintain a coordinated state.
 * SignalR Multiplayer Events are the medium through which CSP notifies other remote client applications, facilitating the transfer of messages and data across the network in a shared multi-user environment.

 ## Custom Events